elizabethdrew/restaurant-review-be/README.md

 1. Install Java 17
     - You can download and install Java 17 from the official website: **[https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/)**
-    - Alternatively, you can use a package manager to install Java 17.
-For example, on Ubuntu or Debian, you can run the following command:

-    ```
-    sudo apt install openjdk-17-jdk
-    ```

 2. Install Maven
     - Maven is a build automation tool used to manage dependencies and build the project.
 You can download and install Maven from the official website: **[https://maven.apache.org/download.cgi](https://maven.apache.org/download.cgi)**
-    - Alternatively, you can use a package manager to install Maven.
-For example, on Ubuntu or Debian, you can run the following command:

-    ```
-    sudo apt install maven
-    ```

 3. Clone the project repository
-    - You can clone the project repository using Git command line tool or a GUI tool like GitKraken.
+    - You can clone the project repository using Git command line tool.

     ```
     git clone https://github.com/username/repository.git